gate/gateapi-csharp/docs/UnifiedApi.md

 # **GetUnifiedEstimateRate**
 > Dictionary&lt;string, string&gt; GetUnifiedEstimateRate (List<string> currencies)

-Get unified estimate rate.
+Query unified account estimated interest rate

-Due to fluctuations in lending depth, hourly interest rates may vary, and thus, I cannot provide exact rates.
-When a currency is not supported, the interest rate returned will be an empty string.
+Interest rates fluctuate hourly based on lending depth, so exact rates cannot be provided.
+When a currency is not supported, the interest rate returned will be an empty string

 ### Example
 ```csharp